hostmobility/documentation/docs/interfaces/hmx/can.md

   - CAN
 ---

-Host Monitor X has 6 CAN channels.
-Typically named `can0` to `can5`
+Host Monitor X has 6 CAN channels, typically named `can0` to `can5`

 ## HMX CAN performance tuning